top of page

 The most prominent characteristic of the Turkish language is that, syntactically, it follows the so-called rectum-before-regens, or dependent-before-head, principle of phrasal and clausal structuring.
 In Turkish syntaxis, any qualifier precedes the qualified element, the secondary element is placed before the principal constituent, and all the words that complete the sense of (depend on) another word are placed before it, their head.
 This makes Turkish a head-final language.

-A phrase connected through an independent relationship, meaning that it does not have any heads or dependent elements, consists of equal, parallel items connected as a series, a compound construction, or an appositive structure.
+Another term for the [dependent+head] relationship is phrase, or rather a dependent phrase, as opposed to a coordinated phrase, which is based on an independent relationship.
+A phrase connected through an independent relationship (meaning that it does not have any heads or dependent elements) consists of equal, parallel items connected as a series or a compound construction.

-The head plays a central role in defining a phrase: The grammatical category of the phrase depends on that of the head.
+The head plays a central role in defining the phrase: The grammatical category of the phrase depends on that of the head.
 If the most important part of the phrase, its head, is an adjective, the phrase is an adjective phrase; if the most important part of the phrase is a noun, the phrase is a noun phrase, etc. Clearly delineating the phrases helps make the structure of the sentence clearer and less ambiguous.

 There are two kinds of dependents:

-1. Complements (mostly obligatory)
+1. Complements (obligatory)

 2. Modifiers (optional), including determiners (articles, demonstratives, possessives, quantifiers)